readdle/system7/README.md

 ### Starting work on an existing s7 repo

-Alice has done the great work setting up the project.
+Alice has done a great work setting up the project.
 Now her fellow developers can start their work.
 Let’s see Bob do this.
 Bob pulls in the latest changes from Alice.

 ```